1medi/nimbus_blog/_posts/logo-ideations.md

 ---
 title: "Logo Ideations"
 excerpt: "Using our A.I Assistant, never misinterpret important documents ever again.
-We use A.I to breakdown and compartmentalize forms so you don't have to. "
+We use A.I to breakdown and compartmentalize forms so you don't have to."
-coverImage: "/assets/blog/dynamic-routing/logomockup2.jpeg"
+coverImage: "/assets/blog/dynamic-routing/Aetherlogo1.png"
 date: "2024-10-16T05:35:07.322Z"
+type: "design"
 author:
   name: Aether Design Team
   picture: "/assets/blog/authors/tt.jpg"